jfalkinburg/ECE383_slides/L30/slides.md

   - During logic synthesis, the logic expressions will be rearranged and optimized
   - During technology mapping, generic gates will be re-mapped
   - During placement & routing, wire delays may change

+## Timing Hazards - Dealing with Hazards

-- How to deal withit?
+- How to deal with it?
   - Ignore glitches in the transient period and retrieve the data after the signal is stabilized
   - Synchronous Design! - but now we have to deal with setup and hold time constraints